 We also devote our efforts towards studying the interfaces between different materials components to uncover the fundamental catalytic mechanism using operando and in-situ spectroscopic techniques.

-Through the Electrochemical Conversion and Materials programme by the Dutch Research Foundation, I was awarded a tenure track position.
-During my postdoc, I was supported by the German Research Foundation and researched within the joint program of the Energy Biosciences Institute and Royal Dutch Shell in the group of Heinz Frei at the Lawrence Berkeley National Laboratory where I was developing ultrathin oxide layers for the Nature-inspired nanoscale integration of light absorber and catalysts.
-Before that I did my PhD in the Group of Dirk Guldi at The Friedrich-Alexander University of Erlangen-Nuremberg in coupling molecular and quantum dot light absorbers and catalysts to graphene to study charge transfer processes.
+I am a tenure track assistant professor and embedded within the consortium of the Dutch Electrochemical Conversion and Materials (ECCM) programme.
+During my postdoc, I was supported by the German Research Foundation (DFG) and worked in the group of Heinz Frei at the Lawrence Berkeley National Laboratory (LBNL).
+Within the joint program of the Energy Biosciences Institute and Shell I was developing ultrathin oxide layers for the nanoscale integration of light absorber and catalysts.
+Before that I did my PhD in the Group of Dirk Guldi at The Friedrich-Alexander University (FAU) of Erlangen-Nuremberg in coupling molecular and quantum dot light absorbers, and catalysts to graphene to study charge transfer processes.

 Our research group studies chemical conversions using renewable electricity (electrosynthesis) or sun light (artificial photosynthesis).
 In particular, we investigate how the physical chemistry of materials and molecules, and how mass transport influences chemical transformations at solid-state interfaces.
 We focus our efforts on the chemical conversion of highly abundant feedstocks like H2O, CO2, and N2 to energy-dense fuels.
 We integrate catalysts, light absorbers, and membranes hierarchically to gain control over mass, ion, and charge transport on the nanometer length-scale and improve catalytic activity and product selectivity.

 Together with dr. Marco Altomare, dr. Chris Baeumer, and dr. Georgios Katsoukis,